bbauska/W3Cx-5of5/README.md

 19. }
 </pre>

 And what if we have 100 balls?
-We\'re not going to copy and paste the lines that draw and move the balls 100 times!
+We&apos;re not going to copy and paste the lines that draw and move the balls 100 times!

 <h4>Using arrays and loops for creating any number of balls, for animating and